Historical reliability of the Acts of the Apostles

-The historical reliability of the Acts of the Apostles, the principal historical source for the Apostolic Age, is of interest for biblical scholars and historians of Early Christianity as part of the debate over the historicity of the Bible.
+The Acts of the Apostles ("Acts"), the principal historical source for the Apostolic Age, is of interest for biblical scholars and historians of Early Christianity as part of the debate over the historicity of the Bible.
+Historical reliability does not require a source to be inerrant or void of agendas since there are sources such as Josephus, which is not inerrant and has agendas, and is still considered generally reliable.

-Archaeological inscriptions and other independent sources show that Acts contains some accurate details of 1st century society with regard to the titles of officials, administrative divisions, town assemblies, and rules of the Second Temple in Jerusalem.
-However, the historicity of the depiction of Paul the Apostle in Acts is contested.
-Acts describes Paul differently from how Paul describes himself, both factually and theologically.
-Acts differs with Paul's letters on important issues, such as the Law, Paul's own apostleship, and his relation to the Jerusalem church.
-Scholars generally prefer Paul's account over that in Acts.
+Archaeological inscriptions and other independent sources show that Acts contains some accurate details of 1st-century society with regard to the titles of officials, administrative divisions, town assemblies, and rules of the Second Temple in Jerusalem.
+Acts is considered a historical narrative and second volume to Luke, while Paul's epistles are considered to be letters written primarily on the topics of doctrine and ethics.
+In terms of biographies of Paul, scholars generally prefer Paul's account over that in Acts, though recent scholarship has challenged the idea that the Paul of Acts and the letters share little resemblance.
+However, Roman historians have generally taken the basic historicity of Acts as granted.

 Composition

 Narrative

-Luke–Acts is a two-part historical account traditionally ascribed to Luke, who was believed to be a follower of Paul.
-The author of Luke–Acts noted that there were many accounts in circulation at the time of his writing, saying that these were eye-witness testimonies.
+Luke–Acts is a two-part historical account traditionally ascribed to Luke the Evangelist, who was believed to be a follower of Paul.
+The author of Luke–Acts noted that there were many accounts in circulation at the time of his writing, saying that these were eyewitness testimonies.
 He stated that he had investigated "everything from the beginning" and was editing the material into one account from the birth of Jesus to his own time.
 Like other historians of his time, he defined his actions by stating that the reader can rely on the "certainty" of the facts given.
-However, most scholars understand Luke–Acts to be in the tradition of Greek historiography.
+However, most scholars understand Luke–Acts to be in the tradition of Hellenic historiography.

 Use of sources

-It has been claimed that the author of Acts used the writings of Josephus (specifically "Antiquities of the Jews") as a historical source.
+It has been claimed that Luke used the writings of Josephus (specifically Antiquities of the Jews) as a historical source.
 The majority of scholars reject both this claim and the claim that Josephus borrowed from Acts, arguing instead that Luke and Josephus drew on common traditions and historical sources.

-Several scholars have criticised the author's use of his source materials.
+Several scholars have criticised Luke's use of his source materials.
 For example, Richard Heard has written that, "in his narrative in the early part of Acts he seems to be stringing together, as best he may, a number of different stories and narratives, some of which appear, by the time they reached him, to have been seriously distorted in the telling."